cmurakonda/Lending_club_case_study/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-- This project was inspired by S Anand CEO, Gramener EDA lessons on UpGrad
+- This project was inspired by S Anand CEO, Gramener.
+He is SME for EDA classes on UpGrad
 - UpGrad tutorials on Exploratory Data Analysis (EDA)